Duke of Wellington's Regiment: Battle of The Hook

 In 1953, the 1st Battalion relieved the Black Watch, who had been defending a position known as The Hook, a crescent shaped ridge, which was of tactical importance in the Commonwealth sector.
 The third Battle of the Hook began on 28 May.
 An initial bombardment of the British positions took place, with the Chinese forces charging the forward British positions once the bombardment ceased.
 The fighting that ensued was bloody and more akin to the battles that the 'Dukes' had fought in the First World War.
 Shells were now raining down on the Hook from artillery and mortars, from both the Chinese and UN forces.
 The Chinese launched a second attack but were cut down by heavy fire from the UN forces.
 Further attacks occurred on 28 May, but all were defeated in heavy fighting.
 Just 30 minutes into 29 May, the Chinese forces launched another attack but, as before, they were beaten back.
 Alma Company of 'The 'Dukes' then began advancing up the line of the original trenches to dislodge the remaining Chinese forces in the forward trenches.
-The 'Dukes' secured the Hook at 3:30 a.m.
+The 'Dukes' secured the Hook at 3:30a.m.
 The 'Dukes' losses were three officers and 17 other ranks killed and two officers and 84 other ranks wounded, plus 20 other ranks missing.

 The 'Dukes' embarked for Gibraltar on 13 November 1953, arriving on 10 December.
 In May 1954, during a visit to Gibraltar by Queen Elizabeth II and the Duke of Edinburgh, the Commanding Officer of the 'Dukes' (Lieutenant Colonel FR St P Bunbury) and a further 10 officers and other ranks received decorations for their actions in Korea.

 Post-Korean War (1956–2006)

 Garrison duties

 After the bloody encounters in the Korean War, the 'Dukes' were occupied by a series of garrison duties.
-The 'Dukes' were first deployed to Gibraltar, then to Cyprus in 1956, where they participated in anti-terrorist operations against EOKA.
+The 'Dukes' were first deployed to Gibraltar, then to Cyprus in 1956, where they participated in so-called anti-terrorist operations against EOKA.
 The following year, the 'Dukes' deployed to Northern Ireland.
 They moved back to the mainland in 1959, joining the new UK Strategic Reserve, as part of 19 Infantry Brigade.
 On 6 August 1959 the Regimental Depot, at Wellesley Barracks, was closed down. training of new recruits was undertaken at the Kings Division depot at Strensall Barracks.

 The 'Dukes' returned to the UK in 1970.
 Then deployed to Northern Ireland a number of times during The Troubles.
 In one deployment in 1972 three soldiers were killed.

 In 1983 they provided the garrison regiment in Gibraltar.

 In 1985, the 'Dukes' deployed to Belize for a six-month tour of duty, taking part in operation 'Holdfast'.
 In 1987 the 'Dukes' deployed again to Northern Ireland for a two-year tour, based in Palace Barracks, just outside the City of Belfast.